The-Foreigners/The-Foreigners.github.io/objectives.md

       - Who should we tell of your passing?
       - We meant no harm, why did you attack?
       - ???
       - What are your last words?
-  - Can we setup an ambush?
-Lay any traps?
   - All war material destroyed?

 - Protect Zera from the Neighbors when entering Brindol.